julienmbarki/julienmbarki/README.md

 ## Hi there 👋

+- 🎓 PhD Candidate in Economics
+- 💡 Working on Digital and Cultural industries
+-

 <!--
 **julienmbarki/julienmbarki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.